asiaantczak/bank_tech_test/README.md

 My approach
 ---------

-I have created 3 classes :
+I have created 4 classes :
-* Transaction: register single transaction for credit or debit;
+* Transaction: register single transaction for credit or debit.
+  I decided to use hashes, and not initialise method with properties, to be able to create 2 different types of transactions - credit and debit;
+* TransactionLog: stores all the transactions;
-* Account: saves all the transactions, updates balance and print the statement;
+* Account: updates balance, also uses other classes to make (Transaction Class) and save the transaction (TransactionLog) and print statement;
-* Statement: gives the statement the required format
+* Statement: gives the statement the required format;

 Steps
 -------